 By Alessio Summerfield on Oct 9, 2017 7:48:17 PM

 Like all things worthwhile, landing sales meetings via cold emails requires persistence, adaptation, and clearly defined processes that can be studied to understand why certain things work and others just don’t.
-The following tips are strategies I use to increase the likelihood that a cold email exchange will end up in a sales meeting.
+The following tips are sales follow up strategies I use to increase the likelihood that a cold email exchange will end up in a sales meeting.

 01. Respond Anyway